dotnet/training-tutorials/content/fsharp/getting-started/troubleshooting.md

 ## F# compiler errors
 *A listing of common errors, ordered by error number*

-Here is a list of the major errors that seem to me worth documenting.
+Here is a list of the major errors that have been documented.
 No errors have been documented that are self explanatory, only those that seem obscure to beginners.

 FS0001: The type 'X' does not match the type 'Y'
 FS0003: This value is not a function and cannot be applied